 Welcome to Special Olympics Wake County!

-Special Olympics Wake County partners with the City of Raleigh Parks and Recreation Department.
-With nearly 2,500 athletes training and competing year-round in Wake County, our local program is among the largest and most active in North Carolina.
+With nearly 2,500 athletes training and competing year-round, Special Olympics Wake County is among the largest and most active in North Carolina.
 We offer training in 15 seasonal sports and host several local school-based competitions throughout the year.